-P. Daniel Knott, MD, is an Associate Professor in the Facial Plastic, Aesthetic and Reconstructive Surgery Division, and he is the Director of Facial Plastic and Aesthetic Surgery in Department of Otolaryngology – Head and Neck Surgery (OHNS) at the University of California, San Francisco.
+P. Daniel Knott, MD, is a Professor in the Facial Plastic, Aesthetic and Reconstructive Surgery Division, and he is the Director of Facial Plastic and Aesthetic Surgery in Department of Otolaryngology – Head and Neck Surgery (OHNS) at the University of California, San Francisco.
 Dr. Knott received his medical degree from the University of California, San Diego in La Jolla.
 He completed a one-year General Surgery internship from the Cleveland Clinic in Ohio, and a five-year OHNS residency from the same institution, followed by a Facial Plastic and Reconstructive Surgery fellowship from the University of California, Los Angeles Medical Center.

 Dr. Knott particularly specializes in artificial tissue and tissue engineering applications.
 He has extensive experience on the full spectrum of facial anesthetic operations and treatments, with great focus of the reconstruction of traumatic, malignant, and congenital defects of the head and neck.
 He also has experience in creating solutions for the two common issues that affect the face over time - treating the descent of the soft tissues and facial soft tissue atrophy.